|

 constituent molecules closer together, giving the

 mixture extra stability.
+Following a

 tip-off from the Danish quantum doyen Niels Bohr,